cyclonicalperson/custom-cipher-encrypter-decypter/README.md

 # cipher-encoder-decoder
-An Python program for encoding-decoding text messages using a personally-made cipher for creating coded messages Compiled for Windows OS
+An Python program for encoding-decoding text messages using a personally-made cipher for creating coded messages, compiled for Windows OS